roryl/lucee-book/lucee_server.md

 ![](commandbox-start.jpg)

-Here I ran three commands:
+The above image shows three commands being executed:

 > mkdir learnlucee

-This create a directory that I can use to store my files for development.
-You can create as many directories as you need anywhere
+This create a directory to store my files for development.
+You can create as many directories as you need anywhere.

 > cd learnlucee